-Generation of energy using ocean water currents is one of the most important yet unexplored and neglected topic in Malaysia.
+Generation of energy using ocean water currents is one of the most important yet unexplored and neglected topic.
 Water current turbines are energy contributors which can reduce conventional energy dependency and decrease dependence on conventional fossil fuels in the country.
 In case of water current turbines, issue of space comes nowhere, what matters is the availability of optimum water currents and use of strong materials which are resistant to corrosion.

-What are Water Current Turbines
+What are Water Current Turbines?

 River or ocean waters are constantly on the move.
 They usually flow in complex patterns affected by wind, water salinity, temperature, topography and the earth’s rotation.
 As for ocean currents most of them are driven by wind and solar heating of surface waters near the equator, while some currents result from density and salinity variations of the water column.
 Ocean and river currents are relatively constant at a point and flow in one direction

 While average water currents are relatively slow to typical wind speeds, they carry a great deal of energy because of the huge density of water.
 Water is more than 800 times denser than air.
 So for the same surface area, water moving 12 miles per hour exerts the same amount of force as a constant 110 mph wind.
 Because of this physical property, water currents contain an enormous amount of energy that can be captured and converted to a usable form.
 It has been estimated that taking just 1/1000th the available energy from the Gulf Stream would supply any mega city with 35% of its electrical needs.

 Providing proper framework for generation of energy using turbines and integrating it into water currents can really bring a change to the system and open opportunities to evaluate more sustainability.
 While energy generated from these turbines may not be able to completely replace fossil fuels, the technology could still be an important source of clean energy in Malaysia and a great opportunity for cleantech investors in the Southeast Asian region.